seemethere/docker-w2wCIScripts/TP5/packer/README.md

    These are NOT in github due to containing API key.
 Can be found on \\redmond\osg\....team\jhoward\docker\ci\TP5
  - Scheduled task at system startup to run BringNodeOnline.ps1

- In packer.json, ConfigurePostSyspre.ps1 and InstallMostThings.ps1:
- - Kill-LongRunningDocker.ps1 scheduled task at startup.
-This should not be necessary with the final TP5+ZDP.

  In PostSysprep.ps, netsh int ipv4 reset.
 This should not be necessary with the final TP5+ZDP.